Chewie/Conf-Vim/vim.markdown

 ### In the beginning: vi

+        * Written by Bill Joy in 1976
+        * Based on the _visual_ command of ex
+        * Part of the _Single UNIX Specification_
+        * Several modern vi clones exist nowadays
+        * nvi, Elvis, svicc, bvi, VILE..

 ### Vi iMproved

+        * (Arguably) the most popular clone is Vim
+        * Charityware written by Bram Moolenaar in 1991
+        * Almost 100% compatible with vi
+        * Used as vi implementation in most Linux distributions

 ## Design and principles

 ### What vim is

+        * Vim is a text editor
+        * Vim excels in writing and manipulating text
+        * Vim is designed to be ergonomic

 ### What vim is not

+        * Vim is not betraying the UNIX philosophy!
+        * Vim is not an IDE : no debugger or shell integration
+        * The shell is just a ctrl-z away
+        * See :help design-not

 ### A modal editor

+        * Vim has 6 different modes
+        * Only one of them is about inserting text
+        * Most of your time will be spent in the normal mode

 ### Commands form a language

+        * [operator][count][motion]
+        * All operators work with the same motions
+        * Understanding the command language makes learning easier
+        * Examples: "delete a word" is daw, "copy inside quotes" is yi'

 # The basics